derekpaulsen/cs764_project/paper/paper.md

 dating back to System R [8], where B-Trees where the only index supported.
 Since then, the number of cores per processor and the size of RAM have increased significantly.
-Where in the past a B-Tree would need to be stored partially on disk, it is now feasible that for many applications, the entire B-Tree can be stored entirely in main memory.
+Where in the past a B-Tree would need to be stored partially on disk, it is now feasible that for many applications to have the entire B-Tree be stored in main memory.
 In multithreaded servers with large main memories, disk I/O is no longer a bottleneck, instead the concurrency control mechanisms, which were performant enough for previous architectures, have now become a bottleneck.
 Many extensions to B-Trees